Disaster Recovery Planning

 Annual disaster recovery drills should include real-world simulations to test the effectiveness of your chosen data replication strategies.
 These drills can reveal gaps in your plan and provide valuable insights for improvement.

-Compliance and Legal Considerations in Your Cloud Disaster Recovery Plan
+Compliance and Legal Considerations in Your Disaster Recovery Plan

 Compliance with regulations like GDPR, SOX, and HIPAA is crucial for Okta users.